tradle/why-hypercore/FAQ.md

 4. **DHT state needs stability**.
 Peers that come and go (browser tabs) lose DHT state and need to recreate it (although this can be overcome with caching state in browser's database).
 Peers that change their IP address too often, destabilize DHT.
 This is the case of cell networks.

 5. **Porting Web and mobile environments**.
 See a number of issues still pending resolution to make Hyperswarm and Hypercore [work in react-native](https://dat.discourse.group/t/dat-and-react-native/184).
 These problems can be solved.

-#### A companion Personal Cloud node may address privacy and connectivity issues

-TBD

 ### Can Hypercore network protocol be extended?